-- 8. The candidate must demonstrate academic competence in the following ways: - Earning scores on the PRAXIS CASE that meet or exceed Kentucky's minimum criteria: Reading (5713) passing score 156, Writing (5723) passing score 162, and Mathematics (5733) passing score 150 (16 KAR 5:020) and - b.
-Maintaining a minimum college/university GPA of 2.75 on a 4.00 scale or 3.0 GPA on last thirty hours of credit completed.
-(16 KAR 5:020) - 9.
+- c.
+If an applicant has a minimum cumulative grade point average of 3.0 on a 4.0 scale, the educator preparation provider may admit the applicant to an approved undergraduate initial certification educator preparation program if the applicant is within five points of one or more of the corresponding minimum scores on the CASE assessment only: Reading (5713) 151, Writing (5723)- 157, Mathematics (5733) 145 (16 KAR 5:020) - 9.
 For international candidates for whom English is a second language, competency on the Test of English as a Foreign Language (TOEFL) is also required with at least a score of 550 to demonstrate reading and written language proficiency. - 10.
 Candidates who are seeking secondary or middle school certification who have completed their academic content preparation, and/or who possess a baccalaureate or master's degree in that content, must take and obtain a passing score on the PRAXIS II Specialty Exam(s) in their content area before being admitted to the SOE. - 11.
-The candidate must have demonstrated satisfactory performance in an oral interview evaluated by members of the SOE faculty and obtain an average score of 2.0 (Developing) or above on a scale of 4.0 on Edu #5A Oral Presentation. - The candidate must have demonstrated satisfactory performance on written responses required on EDU #2, Application to the SOE, evaluated by members of the SOE faculty and obtain an average score of 2.0 (Developing) or above on a scale of 4.0 on Edu #5A - Written Communication Skills. - 13.
+The candidate must have demonstrated satisfactory performance in an oral interview evaluated by members of the SOE faculty and obtain an average score of 2.0 (Developing) or above on a scale of 4.0 on Edu #5A Oral Presentation. - 12.
+The candidate must have demonstrated satisfactory performance on written responses required on EDU #2, Application to the SOE, evaluated by members of the SOE faculty and obtain an average score of 2.0 (Developing) or above on a scale of 4.0 on Edu #5A Written Communication Skills. - 13.
 The evaluation of the candidate's disposition for the education profession shall include an oral presentation, written responses to the questions on the application form, and (if necessary) a conference with the candidate's advisor.
-The candidate must obtain an average score of 2.0 (Developing) or above on a 4.0 scale on Edu #5A Dispositions. - 14.
-Attend a SOE orientation; dates to be announced.
+The candidate must obtain an average score of 2.0 (Developing) or above on a 4.0 scale on Edu #5A Dispositions.

+- 14. Attend a SOE orientation; dates to be announced.
 If an applicant cannot attend the scheduled orientation, then they must meet with their advisor or the chair of the SOE. - 15.
 The candidate must submit an Application for Admission to SOE by October 1 or February 1 during any given academic year.
-The application packet WILL BE GIVEN AT THE Admission to the SOE orientation or may be obtained in the SOE Office.

-- 16. In the event that a candidate does not submit his/her application by the deadline date because of extenuating circumstances, a letter of explanation to the Chair of the SOE must accompany the application. - 17.
+The application packet WILL BE GIVEN AT THE Admission to the SOE orientation or may be obtained in the SOE Office. - 16.
+In the event that a candidate does not submit his/her application by the deadline date because of extenuating circumstances, a letter of explanation to the Chair of the SOE must accompany the application. - 17.
 Admission to the SOE requires that the applicant must not have been convicted of a felony involving moral turpitude which would reflect upon the applicant's good moral character.
 Candidates will be required to list dates and convictions, along with a release of information concerning these convictions.
 Admission of candidates convicted of a felony will be determined on an individual basis by the SOE Faculty Sub-Committee of the TEAC.
 Even if accepted into the program, a convicted felon may not be eligible for teacher certification in Kentucky. - 18.
 A convicted felon applying for teacher certification in Kentucky must be approved by Kentucky's Education Professional Standards Board (EPSB).